 - Diminished tone

 - Respiratory distress

 Once physicians make choices about transfusion, they must continue to monitor the patient.
-It is important to frequently assess bilirubin levels to make sure the patient is not suffering from hyperbilirubinemia.
-Additionally, physicians should administer blood studies to ensure that the newborn is not suffering from any type of coagulopathy (blood condition), as coagulopathies may be present alongside subgaleal bleeding.
+It is important to frequently assess bilirubin levels to make sure the patient is not suffering from hyperbilirubinemia (3).
+Additionally, physicians should administer blood studies to ensure that the newborn is not suffering from any type of coagulopathy (bleeding disorder) as coagulopathies may be present alongside subgaleal bleeding.
 If coagulopathy is present, it should be treated according to the specific protocol.